-In a typical tank container leasing arrangement the investor purchases a tank container and appoints a South African investment management company as the investor's agent.
+In a typical tank container leasing arrangement the investor purchases a tank container and appoints a South African investment management company as the investor's agent for a period of 10 years.
 The investment management company in turn has agreements with various offshore lease managers who manage the container on a day-to-day basis and conclude lease agreements with lessees on behalf of the investment management company and hence the investor.
-The tank container is generally placed in a pool and the investor derives a share of the net pool rental income which is determined after deducting various operating costs such as insurance and the fees paid to the leasing agents and investment manager.
+The tank is generally placed in a pool and the investor derives a share of the net pool rental income which is determined after deducting various operating costs such as insurance and the fees paid to the leasing agents and investment manager.